Claire is a Senior Teaching Fellow in the department. Claire teaches Mobile Robotics and Visualisation. Claire is also a WIHEA Fellow.

 - the first UK festival of robotics.

-Walking with Robots was awarded the Rooke Medal for the Public Promotion of Engineering by the Royal Academy of Engineering.
+Walking with Robots was awarded the Rooke Award for the Public Promotion of Engineering by the Royal Academy of Engineering.

-In 2010 Claire joined the Bloodhound SSC team.
+In 2010 Claire joined the Bloodhound LSR team.

 In 2011 Claire moved to Cheltenham Science Festival to manage FameLab, an international competition to identify, train and mentor researchers and aspiring science communicators wishing to engage public audiences with their work.
 During this time she worked closely with both the British Council and NASA.